 Birmingham Local Offer includes information about the wide range of services that are available to support all areas of a child’s life (0-25 years) especially those with a Special Educational Need or Disability (SEND).
 This includes support with education, physical and mental health, social care, leisure activities and moving towards independence and adulthood: www.localofferbirmingham.co.uk

-If you are looking for the SEND policy or Information Report (including the COVID-19 SEN addendum), please go the Policies page here.
+If you are looking for the SEND policy or Information Report, please go the Policies page here.

 Cognition and Learning

 Strategies and activities to support reading, writing and vocabulary:

 Strategies and activities to support Maths:

 British Dyslexia Association Free Parent Webinars:

 Webinars - Free and Paid - Shop - British Dyslexia Association (bdadyslexia.org.uk)

 British Dyslexia Association (bdadyslexia.org.uk)

 Text to speech (so that pupils can listen to text being read aloud):